^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Zinc for cold causes ambiguous reviews of doctors.
-It is a natural substance that is found in almost every cell of the human body.
-Zinc is one of those minerals that doctors recommend to include in the daily diet.
-Zinc has the properties of an antioxidant, which helps the body fight infections, and restore living tissues.
-To get zinc from natural sources, you need to include in the diet red meat, seeds, nuts, milk, beans and cheese.
-Will these tricks save for cold?
+Zinc for colds causes mixed reviews from doctors.
+This is a natural substance that is found in almost every cell of the human body.
+Zinc is one of those minerals that doctors recommend including in the daily diet.
+Zinc has antioxidant properties that help the body fight infections and restore living tissue.
+To get zinc from natural sources, you need to include red meat, seeds, nuts, milk, beans and cheese in your diet.
+Will these tricks save you from a cold?

 Read also: